How to Get a Screw Out That is Stuck

 Use Manual Impact Driver

 Manual impact drivers can provide the necessary force to loosen a stuck screw.
 These tools utilize a rotational force coupled with a striking force, enabling them to loosen even the most stubborn screws.
-To use a manual impact driver, follow these steps:
+See how they compare to power tools in our hammer drill vs impact driver guide.
+To use a manual impact driver:

 1. Insert the appropriate bit into the impact driver.